GeorgeCiesinski/custom-drupal-docs/docs/index.md

 # Welcome

-These docs are for Drupal 10 websites built for Humber ITS.
+These docs are for Drupal 10 websites.

 ## Using these Docs